kr1zzo-FER/Model-Informed-Path-Planning/README.md

    - **Output**: Cost maps for path planning.

  - 2️⃣ [Start-Goal Management Package `path_planning_client`](#-path_planning_client-package)
-   - **Purpose**: Define start and goal coordinates using RViz2 or geographic data.
+   - **Purpose**: Define start and goal coordinates using RViz2 or geographic data and data visualization in RViz2.
    - **Implementation**:
       - Employs the ROS2 action client-server mechanism for communication.
       - Converts and visualizes data for coordinate setup.